 - Discard the flaming peel and place a fresh orange twist on the rim of the glass.

-- 1.5 oz blanco tequila (Rogers uses Olmeca Altos)
+- 1.5 ounces blanco tequila (Rogers uses Olmeca Altos)

 - 2 drops cardamom bitters (Rogers uses Dashfire Cardamom Bitters)